ulfstottmeister/gobuyequip/README.md

 Glossary
 --------
 -loadout setting: For some weapons the player can select alternatives.
-When doing so, the weapon will be replaced in the buymenu buy the player's selection.
+When doing so, the weapon will be replaced in the buymenu by the player's selection.
 Loadout settings can be made on a per team basis.
 For example: a player can choose that pressing "b15" will buy them a Desert Eagle when they are playin as Counter-Terrorist, but it will buy them an R8 Revolver when playing as Terrorist.
 The GSGOBuyequipment App is agnostic of these settings and will show any possible database result when searching items as buycmd.